aws-samples/aws-reinvent-2019-builders-session-opn215/README.md

 sudo snort -T -c /etc/snort/snort.conf
 ```

-## F. Validate Snort and Kinesis are running
+## G. Validate Snort and Kinesis are running
 1. In the AWS Console, open the **System Manager** console.
 2. Select **Session Manager** in the menu in the left hand window.
 3. Click on the **Start Session** button in the right hand window.